grp06/rabbit_trail_frontend/STATE_MANAGEMENT.md

 # State Management Architecture

-This document outlines the improved state management architecture for the Shallow Research frontend application.
+This document outlines the improved state management architecture for the Rabbit Trail frontend application.

 ## Overview